anjorlar/Task-manager-v1/README.md

-# clone of a task-manager-app
+# Clone of a task-manager-app

 ## Technologies Used
 - Backend: Node/Express